openservicemesh/osm-docs/content/docs/guides/troubleshooting/traffic_management/permissive_traffic_policy_mode.md

 ## When permissive traffic policy mode is not working as expected

-### 1. Confirm Permissive traffic policy mode is enabled
+### 1. Confirm permissive traffic policy mode is enabled

 Confirm permissive traffic policy mode is enabled by verifying the value for the `enablePermissiveTrafficPolicyMode` key in the `osm-mesh-config` custom resource. `osm-mesh-config` MeshConfig resides in the namespace OSM control plane namespace (`osm-system` by default).